 Banking, in other words ’tilting’, is the angle at which the vehicle inclines from its longitudinal axis.
 Bank Angle Sensor switches off the engine if the bike tips over.

-Furthermore, a banked turn (or banking turn) is change of direction in which the vehicle banks or inclines.
+Furthermore, a banked turn (or banking turn) is the change of direction in which the vehicle banks or inclines.
 However, it is usually towards the inside of the turn.
-For a road vehicle, this is typically due to the roadbed having a crosswise down-slope towards the inside of the curve.
+It is typically due to the roadbed having a crosswise down-slope towards the inside of the curve for a road vehicle.
 The bank angle is the angle at which the vehicle is inclined around its longitudinal axis with respect to the horizontal line.
-Honda first introduced the Bank Angle Sensor in Honda Shadow motorcycle.
+Honda first introduced the Bank Angle Sensor in the Honda Shadow motorcycle.

 For – Additional Safety.
 By – Hero Glamour

 Hero MotoCorp (http://www.heromotocorp.com/en-in/) deployed this technology in its Hero Glamour Bike.
 Bank angle is the angle at which the vehicle inclines or tilts from its longitudinal axis.
 In this case, the Bank angle describes the vehicle’s tilting as seen from the front.

 The Bank Angle Sensor is a vehicle sensor that detects the angle at which the vehicle (particularly motorcycle or bike) leans as seen from the front.
 This angle determines the maximum tilt the motorcycle can have safely without tipping over.
 Sometimes, manufacturers term it the Tilt Sensor or Inclination Sensor as well.
 But, again, it is a part of an automobile safety system.
 The bank angle sensor switches off the engine if the sensor detects that the motorcycle is tipping over.